Taking Leave from Dietetic Practice in New Zealand

 Process for becoming Non-Practising

-- During the practising year – You must return your APC together with a request to become Non-Practising.
-You will become Non-Practising from the date we receive your APC.
+- During the practising year – You must contact the Board’s office to request your practising status be changed to Non-Practising.
+You will become Non-Practising from a defined date.
 As you have already paid your APC fee, there is no further fee for this.

-- At renewals – Follow the steps for signing a Non-Practising declaration and pay the relevant fee.
+- At renewals – Follow the steps online for making a Non-Practising declaration and pay the relevant fee.

-- Useful references – Parental Leave and Traveling Overseas
+- Useful references – Parental Leave and Traveling Overseas/Working Overseas

 Supervision (excluding prescribing – see next section)